jozefizso/UnitWrappers/README.md

 * Wrappers are open source and can be used on any CLR
 * Wrappers are easy to inject into old codebase by replacing static methods with singletons
 * Wrappers cannot be used to hook 3rd party components
 * Wrappers add overhead during runtime, but wrappers usually wrap IO operations which take very large time relative to wrappers added overhead.
-Wrappers go domain first design, if something needs to be fast then, you should go to PInvoke:)
+Wrappers go domain first design.
+If something needs to be really fast, then should go to PInvoke.

 ### NOTE:
-I expected massive breaking changes and fixes in far future to make desing more correct.
+I expected massive breaking changes regarding wrapping all `sender`s in events to make desing more correct.
 This changes will be marked by renaming to NUnitWrappers.
+Also possible to drop `UnitWrappers` namespace prefix to put wrappers into BCL namespaces.

 ### TODO:
 * Virtual in memory file system.